Homemade DIY filter wheel for RGB filters

 Some pictures of the Mark One Filter Wheel

 Couple of shots of the filter holder wheel having its circumference teeth cut.
 The tool is simply a bit of threaded rod with a nick made in it with a dremel cutting disk.
-This is not a high tolerence worm wheel - its not driving the telescope, just turning some filters.
+This is not a high tolerance worm wheel - its not driving the telescope, just turning some filters.

 The freshly anodised back plate is about to be plunged into the blue clothes dye.